 It is unique in a way that it has varieties of commercial facilities such as its own amusement park, two hotels and around 100 restaurants, with a terrace providing a wide view of the sea plus a public bath with a panoramic view of the airport.
 What an exciting place just for a visit on weeekends.

 If I had no job and had time to spare, I should have been one of 100,000 crowds of people including passengers and onlookers on the first day.
 100,000 crowds of people!
 Amazing!
 Half of them were just curious onlookers.
-The TV news said that every train to the airport was packed with passengers as twice as much and there were long lines of people at every restaurant and a panorama public bath.
+The TV news said that every train to the airport was

 I guess there are two types of human behavior patterns when they face with a new encounter like the opening of the Chubu Centrair Internaional Airport.
 One type is that they are so curios that they can't wait.
 The first the best.
 On the other hand, the other type is that they are curious but also too demanding to jump into something new.
 I'm the latter one.
 I don't like a crowded train, crowded restaurant to wait for hours to be fed.
 I'll be tired of congestion.
 I'd rather fly overseas than stay in the airport!